 Baked French Fries

 Ingredients – Baked French Fries

-• Potatoes: Potatoes are a nightshade vegetable and are grown for their starchy edible tubers.
-My favorite variety of potato for this recipe is the Yukon Gold potatoes, but any type will do!
+- Potatoes: Potatoes are a nightshade vegetable grown for their starchy edible tubers.
+My favorite variety for this recipe is the Yukon Gold potatoes, but any type will do!
 I have used Russet potatoes, red potatoes, and sweet potatoes.

-• Extra-Virgin Olive Oil: An oil made from pure, cold-pressed olives.
-It’s a less processed oil compared to regular olive oil.
-Loaded with antioxidants and heart-healthy fat.
+- Extra-virgin olive oil is made from pure, cold-pressed olives.
+It’s less processed than regular olive oil and contains antioxidants and heart-healthy fat.

-• All-Season Salt: A special blend of natural sea salt and herbs that adds a little extra flavor to the French fries.
+- All-Season Salt: This unique blend of natural sea salt and herbs adds flavor to French fries.

-• Garlic Powder: A spice created from dehydrated garlic.
-It is used to enhance the other flavors of the ingredients in the recipe.
+- Garlic Powder is a spice made from dehydrated garlic.
+It enhances the other flavors of the ingredients in the recipe.

+Baked French Fries